leaflabs/libmaple/docs/source/maple-quickstart.rst

 then you've got a problem: see the :ref:`troubleshooting
 <troubleshooting>` page for help.

-If all systems are go, select the Board type and Serial Port (something like :file:`COM3`, :file:`/dev/ttyACM0`, or :file:`/dev/tty.usbmodemfa221`, depending on your platform, from the Tools menu:
+If all systems are go, select the Maple's serial port in the Tools > Serial Port menu.
+The Maple will appear as something like :file:`COMx`, :file:`/dev/ttyACMx`, or :file:`/dev/tty.usbmodemxxxxx`, depending on your platform, like so:

 Windows XP: